chemoelectric/epr-simulation/README.md

 correlation’ is simply the correlation, and that Einstein, Podolsky, and Rosen were correct.

-They would also, incidentally, have discovered that the fabled ‘hidden variables’ were a red herring.
+They would also have discovered, incidentally, that the fabled ‘hidden variables’ were a red herring.
 The correlations come from the experimental layout.
 They require no undiscovered mysteries.